 Due to a break-in and refrigerator break down, they have had a rough week.
 Spak isn’t asking for money, but you can support them by stopping by for some food.

 Spak will reopen at 5pm on Thursday and be open until Tuesday when the new fridge arrives.

-These small businesses are the heart and… Read the rest
+These small businesses are the heart and soul of this… Read the rest

 Going to Fringe Fest this weekend and looking for food?
 Try these local North Side restaurants.

 Max’s Allegheny Tavern is a German restaurant and the weekend home for Storyswap storytellers, Michael McGovern: Stand Up Horror and several other performances.
 Grab a schnitzel or bratwurst and enjoy.
 Max’s is located a few blocks from Fringe Central, Bistro To Go and several other venues.

 Bistro To Go hosts several performances.
 Pick up a salad or sandwich before, during or after Major, Songs from a Lost Civilization, Tales Too Tall for Trailers or The Food at our Feet.
 Located less than a block… Read the rest